rasedul99/product-analysis/README.md

 # Technology Used

-1.React
-2.Css
-3.Recharts
+1. React
+1. Css
+1. Recharts

 # Assignment Tasks

-+Website not about phone
+- Website not about phone
-+Should have a photo in hero section
+- Should have a photo in hero section
-+A title in a hero section
+- A title in a hero section
-+No Lorem ipsum
+- No Lorem ipsum
-+Header navigation
+- Header navigation
-+customer review section
+- customer review section
+- recharts use